intrepidbird/intrepidbird.github.io/README.md

 > [!IMPORTANT]
 > All content posted in blogs is copyrighted and may not be redistributed or reused without explicitly stated permission from Alex Sheng (IntrepidBird).
 Please read the Security Policy for more information.

-Disclaimer: I do not have the copyright to some images.
+Disclaimer: I do not possess the copyright for certain images.
 Opinions and words are my own.

 Friendlinks: [FoxJavaGauss (Jay Fang)](https://foxjavagauss.github.io/My-Personal-Website/) | [Thernel (Tharun Naguleswaran)](https://thernel.me) | [pointySphere (Dhruv Rakhade)](https://pointysphere.github.io)